In the guide

 Health certificate.
 This is an official document that is signed by either an official veterinary surgeon or an authorised officer.
 It confirms that the import meets the destination country's health requirements.
 The original certificate (not a copy) must travel with the consignment.
 The health certificate will contain a unique notification number (UNN); the format of this number will be IMP.GB.2022.1XXXXXX.

-Health certificates for imports of the following goods will be introduced from 1 July 2022:
+Health certificates for imports of the following goods were introduced in July 2022:

 - animal by-products